gerritpilz/ChipGAT/README.md

   --cell_to_idx <path>
 ```

-The pin_features_dir/ was created in step 4 (OpenROAD), the cell dictionarys in step 3 (Liberty Parsing).
+The pin_features_dir/ was created in step 4 (OpenROAD), the cell dictionaries in step 3 (Liberty Parsing).

 Example: